Blaydon RFC

-Blaydon RFC is an English semi-professional rugby union team.
-The first team currently play in the fourth tier of the English rugby union system (National League 2 North), having been promoted as champions from North Premier at the end of the 2019–20 season.
+Blaydon Rugby Club is an English semi-professional rugby union team.
+The first team currently play in the fifth tier of the English rugby union system Regional 1 North East following their relegation from National League 2 North at the end of the 2022–23 season.
 Their home ground is at Crow Trees, Swalwell, Tyne and Wear.

-First team

-The Blaydon first team are presently the joint third highest placed league team in the North East (behind Premiership side, Newcastle Falcons, National League 1 club Darlington Mowden Park R.F.C. and alongside National League 2 North Tynedale RFC).
-Due to Blaydon's close proximity to the Falcons, many of the Falcon's academy players are given playing experience at Blaydon.

-Current standings

 Youth rugby

 Blaydon run various youth teams, ranging from under-7 to under-19.